 \section{Related Work}

 While a significant body of research focuses on novel inference algorithms for LLM-based discovery~\citep{funsearch,alphaevolve,llmsr,lu2024ai}, few studies investigate methods for \textit{training} LLMs for discovery.
 Most existing training efforts focus on constructing external feedback mechanisms for generated hypotheses rather than modeling the core conditional probability $P(h|b)$ itself.
 For instance, \citet{cycleresearcher,ruochen} leverage peer review data to train critique models, which serve as reward signals for the discovery agent.
-Similarly, in the domain of equation discovery, \citet{reddyrl} derive rewards based on the goodness of fit between the proposed hypothesis (equation) and observed data. \citet{goel2025training} extract evaluation criteria from scientific literature to construct rubric-based LLM self-evaluators, while \citet{pu2025piflow} train models to retrieve ancillary high-level guidance from a constrained set to assist discovery. \citet{spark} attempt to model $P(h|b)$ directly; however, obtaining the reasoning trace towards $h$ from only $b$ via distillation is prohibitive (as discussed in \S~\ref{subsec:scaling_BF_Sampling}), and simulated reasoning traces generated directly from $b$ and the ground-truth $h$ are often difficult to make effective for training~\citep{wang2025reverse}.
+Similarly, in the domain of equation discovery, \citet{reddyrl} derive rewards based on the goodness of fit between the proposed hypothesis (equation) and observed data. \citet{goel2025training} extract evaluation criteria from scientific literature to construct rubric-based LLM self-evaluators, while \citet{pu2025piflow} train models to retrieve ancillary high-level guidance from a constrained set to assist discovery. \citet{spark} construct paper-derived supervision for training hypothesis generators; however, obtaining valid reasoning traces toward $h$ from $b$ alone remains difficult at scale (as discussed in \S~\ref{subsec:scaling_BF_Sampling}), and simulated reasoning traces generated directly from $b$ and the ground-truth $h$ are often difficult to make effective for training~\citep{wang2025reverse}.